-Roasted Romesco Potatoes with a simple easy Romesco Sauce, using simply pantry ingredients you probably already have on hand !
-A simple vegan side dish perfect for weeknight dinners or the holiday table!
+Roasted Fingerling Potatoes with Romesco Sauce, using pantry ingredients you probably already have on hand!
+A tasty vegan side dish perfect for weeknight dinners or the holiday table!

 When fall arrives, we find our appetites begin to increase almost proportionally to the cold.
 Storing up for winter perhaps!
-One thing I find myself craving are potatoes.
+One thing I find myself craving are earthy potatoes!
 I love their heartiness and versatility, and most of all I love them roasted.

 Roasting fingerling potatoes coaxes out their nutty, earthy flavor while enhancing their subtle sweetness.
 Because they are small, they roast quickly, especially when sliced in half lengthwise.

-They get nice and crispy on the outside and have a delicious buttery interior.
+Roasting the fingerling potatoes gets them nice and crispy on the outside with an almost creamy buttery interior.

 While they are roasting, the quick Romesco Sauce can be whipped up in literally 5 minutes.